 You can do all the digging you’d like for the scientific answers to these contractor debates, but at the end of the day the exact similarities and differences between all the measurements doesn't matter too much for the average homeowner.

-Whether slope is different than roof pitch or the same doesn't help you order the correct amount of roofing materials.
+Whether slope is different than roof pitch or the same doesn't help you determine how many roof square is on the home so you can order the correct amount of roofing materials.
 And if you're a home owner, it doesn't help you make sense of all the calculations that are jotted down on your roof estimate.

 Some of you may want to know the exact scientific differences, however.
 So if that's you, keep reading below.
 But if you want to know the basic similarities and differences between slope and pitch, you can just click here.